msztolcman/smtpc/README.md

 Features
 --------

-* Easy build email message as `text/plain`, `text/html` or full MIME message (`multipart/alternative`)
+* Easily build email message as `text/plain`, `text/html` or full MIME message (`multipart/alternative`)
-* Handle SMTP authentication, SSL and TLS
+* Handles SMTP authentication, SSL and TLS
 * Profiles allows you to use predefined SMTP servers
+* Predefine messages set and use them for sending
-* Allow use different from/to email addresses for SMTP session and email headers
+* Allow for using different from/to email addresses for SMTP session and email headers
-* Allow specifying own headers
+* Allow specifying own email headers
 * Allow using particular IP address in case when your host has more then one
 * It's all Python!